 HGI Board Member Vacancies

-Could you help promote HG and join our Board?
+Could you join our Board?

-All three posts are voluntary unpaid positions, and represent a donation of time to the Institute on the part of the Board member – for which we are extremely grateful.
-The Board holds its meetings every two months in the evening via Skype, and members are occassionally recruited to sub-committees to work on specific projects.
+All posts are voluntary unpaid positions, and represent a donation of time to the Institute on the part of the Board member – for which we are extremely grateful.
+The Board holds its meetings every two months in the evening via Zoom, and members are occassionally recruited to sub-committees to work on specific projects.

 For more detailed information on Board Member responsibilities and our recruitment policy, view the HGI Board Terms of Reference and Board Structure and Governance, Recruitment and Training of Directors.